knpwrs/electron-handlebars/README.md

 ## Example App

 There is a complete (albeit small) working example app in the `example` directory.
-You can run it from either the root directory or the `example` directory with the following:
+You can run it from *root* directory with the following:

 ```sh
 npm i